 People often put off planning for their future and the future of their estate because it is something they don't want to think about or they believe they can worry about it later.
 It's important to look after your loved ones by making sure that all the pieces are in place.

-Howsons do not provide a will writing service but can assist you in deciding what to include in your will to minimise your exposure to Inheritance Tax and to ensure that your wishes are carried out after you have gone.
+Howsons provide a will writing service and can assist you in deciding what to include in your will to minimise your exposure to Inheritance Tax and to ensure that your wishes are carried out after you have gone.

 Why make a will?